adslbarxatov/DPModule/README.md

 - User now always independently selects the needed packages for downloading and deployment.
 To do this, a corresponding dialog box will be displayed at startup.
 - Tray icon displayed when starting the app supports all functions related to updating the package being processed and the module itself, by right-clicking.
-- Application is now correctly uses our repositories.
-- Choice of the interface language is available at the first start and in tray context menu.
 - If you want to restore the installation path for a package, you can do this from tray context menu.
-- Russian-language package descriptions of the ```.dp9``` version will not be available; English texts will be displayed instead.

 &nbsp;